Litauen/docs.bannerlordmodding.lt/modding/cultures.md

 encounter_background_mesh - menu pic for encounter with the troops of this culture

+### can_have_settlement

+If bandit culture has `can_have_settlement=false` then those bandits will have type=LOOTER and they will be spawned everywhere in large quantities, same as looters.
+And their hideouts will always be empty.
+(1.4.5)

 ### naval_factor

 `CultureObject.NavalFactor` - not used anywhere (1.3.13)